liusiyan/UQnet/README.md

-# PI3NN-LSTM: Out-of-distribution-aware prediction intervals from three neural networks --- for time-series data
+# UQnet-LSTM: Out-of-distribution-aware prediction intervals from three neural networks --- for time-series data
 <br/>

-This is the development branch for PI3NN-LSTM.
-We use the vanilla LSTM network as the encoder to extract the information from time-series data, then we train PI3NN-MLP networks for UQ based on the intermediate predictions from the LSTM encoder.
+This is the development branch for UQnet-LSTM.
+We use the vanilla LSTM network as the encoder to extract the information from time-series data, then we train UQnet-MLP networks for UQ based on the intermediate predictions from the LSTM encoder.

 ### Run the examples